Braindeiko01/Arena-Real/README.md

 1. Copy `front/.env.example` to `front/.env.local` and fill in your Firebase and API credentials.
 Set `NEXT_PUBLIC_BACKEND_API_URL` to the base URL of the main backend (e.g. `http://localhost:8080`).
+2. Copy `back/.env.example` to `back/.env` and configure the backend variables.
-2. Install dependencies and run the frontend:
+3. Install dependencies and run the frontend:

 ```bash
 cd front